salvatore-dimartino/LaTazza/templates/DesignDocumentTemplate.md

 \<mention architectural patterns used, if any>

-We decided to use a 3-Layers Architecture, with presentation(gui), application logic layers(functions) and Data (DBMS) for getting the reports.
+We decided to use a 3-Layers Architecture, with presentation(gui), application logic layers(functions) and Data (DBMS) for getting the reports. <br>
-The Database stores transactions only, its only purpose is to produce reports.
+The Database stores transactions only, its only purpose is to produce reports. <br>
 As parallelization is not needed, 1 thread only is sufficient.

 From the first line of code of the .java files, it is easy to recognise the structure of the UML Diagram.